casdoor/casdoor-website/docs/how-to-connect/oidc-client.md

 ---
-title: Standard OIDC Client
+title: Standard OIDC client
-description: Using OIDC discovery to migrate to Casdoor
+description: Connect to Casdoor with any OIDC client using discovery endpoints.
-keywords: [OIDC, discovery, client]
+keywords: [OIDC, discovery, client, migration]
 authors: [nomeguy]
 ---

-## OIDC Discovery
+## OIDC discovery

-Casdoor has fully implemented the OIDC protocol.
-If your application is already using a standard OIDC client library to connect to another OAuth 2.0 identity provider, and you want to migrate to Casdoor, using OIDC discovery will make it very easy for you to switch.
+Casdoor is a full OIDC implementation.
+If your app already uses a standard OIDC client against another IdP, you can switch to Casdoor by pointing the client at Casdoor’s discovery URL.

-### Discovery Endpoints
+### Discovery endpoints

-Casdoor provides metadata through both OpenID Connect and OAuth 2.0 discovery endpoints.
-Most modern clients automatically discover server capabilities through these standardized endpoints, eliminating manual configuration.
+Casdoor exposes metadata at both OpenID Connect and OAuth 2.0 discovery URLs.
+Most clients use these to auto-configure endpoints and capabilities.

-#### OpenID Connect Discovery
+#### OpenID Connect discovery

-The OIDC discovery endpoint is available at:

 ```url
 <your-casdoor-backend-host>/.well-known/openid-configuration
 ```

-#### OAuth 2.0 Authorization Server Metadata

-Following RFC 8414, Casdoor also exposes OAuth 2.0 server metadata at:
+#### OAuth 2.0 authorization server metadata (RFC 8414)

 ```url
 <your-casdoor-backend-host>/.well-known/oauth-authorization-server
 ```

-This endpoint is particularly useful for OAuth 2.0 clients that don't require OpenID Connect features.
-Both endpoints return identical metadata, so you can use whichever fits your client library's expectations.
+Use this if your client only needs OAuth 2.0.
+Both discovery URLs return the same metadata.

-### Metadata Response
+### Example response

-For example, both the OIDC discovery endpoint at <https://door.casdoor.com/.well-known/openid-configuration> and the OAuth 2.0 metadata endpoint at <https://door.casdoor.com/.well-known/oauth-authorization-server> return the same metadata:
+Both `https://door.casdoor.com/.well-known/openid-configuration` and `https://door.casdoor.com/.well-known/oauth-authorization-server` return metadata like:

 ```json
 {